|12-40 in (30-100 cm)

 The northern and southern ground hornbill are unique among the hornbills.
-In contrast to the other species, they are primarily carnivores and feed on mice, rodents, frogs and even poisonous snakes.
-Most of the time, they live on the ground in small groups of up to 12 animals.
+Contrary to the other species, they are primarily carnivores and feed on mice, rodents, frogs and even poisonous snakes.
+Most of the time, they live on the ground in small groups of up to twelve animals.

 Hornbills use the tip of their bills like fingers to pick fruits from trees or grab little animals from the ground.
 The edges of the bill are serrated like a saw.
 So the birds can hold things with it and cut them up.

 Senses and Abilities

 Hornbills are loud.
 It is said that you can hear the flapping of the wings of a hornbill 0.5 miles (800 meters) away.

 Nesting in Hollow Trees

 Hornbills are famous for their nesting habits.
 After mating, the female hornbill looks for a hollow tree and closes the entrance to the cavity with dung and mud, which is provided by the male bird.
 Thus, enemies have no chance to grab the eggs.
 Of course, the male hornbill also supplies its partner with food, which it passes through a little peephole.
 Although the female hornbill is locked into the cavity during the time of breeding, it keeps the nest clean and simply throws the dirt out through the little loophole.